-The outcomes for people using the service reflected the principles and values of Registering the Right Support by promoting choice and control, independence and inclusion.
+The outcomes for people using the service promoted as much choice and control as possible.
 People's support focused on them having as many opportunities as possible for them to gain new skills and become more independent.
+However, the layout and size of the premises were not in line with best practice guidance.
+People were living in a large group setting which is different to how most citizens choose to live their lives.

-We met and spoke to all five people during our visit.
-However, some people who lived at Ranmore House had some communication difficulties due to their learning disability and associated conditions, such as autism.
-Therefore, they were not able to tell us verbally about all their experience of living there.
+We met and spoke to all nine people during our visit.
+However, some people who lived at the service had some communication difficulties due to their learning disability and associated conditions, such as autism.
+Therefore, they were not able to tell us verbally about their experience of living there.
 We spent short periods of time with people seeing how they spent their day and observing the interactions between people and the staff supporting them.
-One relative who provided feedback said; "They (the staff) are brilliant with him."
-One person said they 'were happy' living in the service.
+One relative who provided feedback said; "I have always been happy with him living there."